abu-compbio/DriveWays/README.md

 ## **Run**

-To run OLDRIM on the given input files:
+To run DriveWays on the given input files:

 ```
 cd src
-python oldrim.py
+python driveways.py
 ```
-`src/config.py` contains different parameters for the inout files path and the functions used for scoring
+`src/config.py` contains different parameters for the input files paths and the functions used for scoring